 The Aquara Project is located 2 minutes' walk from Victoria Harbour's waterfront boardwalk and new Victoria International Marina, and 5 minutes' drive to Downtown Victoria.
 It is part of a master planned community, which includes several existing highrise residential towers.
 Over the next years, this vibrant, progressive neighbourhood will see the development of a cultural hub, a hotel, retail stores, trails and parks.
-Aquara is a five-storey concrete development consisting of approximately 153,000 square feet of gross floor area with ~160 units with a mixture of condo, rental and licenced care units.
-The development permit application was unanimously approved by Council on January 17, 2019.
-The Building Permit package is in preparation.
-Despite not having begun active marketing, the project has attracted considerable interest and support, with active inquiries from the community, and focus groups that have been running since June 2018.
-Excavation has commenced in July 2018 and construction is anticipated to commence in Summer 2019.
+Aquara is a five-storey concrete development consisting of approximately 153,000 square feet of gross floor area with 157 units with a mixture of condo, rental and licenced care units.
+Excavation has completed and Building Permit application was submitted to the City of Victoria in June 2019, pending approval.
+The Discovery Sales Centre was officially opened in August 2019 and the project has attracted considerable interest and support, with over 20% of units reserved for rental or sold.